ylwang99/Enron2mbox/README.md

 ```
 It might take a bit, so go grab a cup of coffee...

 Note that the script is destructive, in that it alters the original structure of the dataset.
-This is necessary to get everything in the right `maildir` format so that it can be processed by Python tools (in particular, the script creates `cur/` and `new/` directories, which is part of the expected layout).

 ### Import Mbox email collection to ePADD